SkillmineTech/SkillmineAuthSDK/README.md

 ```

 ## Authentication Flow
 To initiate the authentication process, you can create an intent to open the Authentication Activity provided by the library.
-Use an ActivityResultLauncher to handle the result of the authentication process.
+You can use an ActivityResultLauncher to handle the authentication process results.

 Define authActivityResultLauncher in the Activity
 Here, we want to open the Authentication Activity from LoginActivity.